ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_setup.md

 $ cd ~/catkin_ws && catkin_make
 ```

-If the catkin_make command has been completed without any errors, all the preparations for using OpenManipulator-X are done.
+If the catkin_make command has been completed without any errors, all the preparations for using OpenMANIPULATOR-X are done.

 ## [Communication Converter](#communication-converter)

 ### [U2D2](#u2d2)

 #### Connection
-Connect micro USB (connected to PC), Dynamixel(OpenManipulator), and 12V Power to U2D2 and U2D2 power hub board as shown below.
+Connect micro USB (connected to PC), Dynamixel(OpenMANIPULATOR), and 12V Power to U2D2 and U2D2 power hub board as shown below.

 <img src="/assets/images/platform/openmanipulator_x/OpenManipulator_u2d2_setup2.png" width="800">